msperlin/beautiful-jekyll/_posts/2018-10-13-NewPackage-PkgsFromFiles.md

 tags: [R, GetLattesData]
 ---

-Its been a while since I write a CRAN package and this weekend I decided to work on a idea I had some time ago.
+Its been a while since I develop a CRAN package and this weekend I decided to work on a idea I had some time ago.
 The result is package `PkgsFromFiles`.